-An easy way to explain agile methodology to someone who is not familiar is to say that project management software utilises various methodologies to generate the most optimised plan for your project and an agile method is one example.
+An easy way to explain agile methodology to someone who is not familiar is to say that project management software utilises various methodologies to generate the most optimised scrum project plan and an agile method is one example.
 The Agile method is one of these.

 In this article, you will find the agile methodology explained, what agile methods mostly focus on and how it can help your project reach its goal successfully.

 Agile methodology Sprint is a set of planning and management techniques, derived from software development and based on the iterative and incremental execution of activities, where the requirements and solutions evolve according to the needs of the project.